The Road to Newarre

 'Are we reading about a left-handed barman with a clever right hand or a right-handed musician with a clever left hand?
 Or are we looking at both together?

-The next thing on my list for disection at the Waystone is the stone demon which Carter brings to the table on the opening night Our first mention of the Scrael tells us it is a spider, only as large as a wagon wheel and as black as slate.
+Back at the Waystone Inn and next thing on my list for disection is the stone demon which Carter brings to the table on the opening night Our first mention of the Scrael tells us it is a spider, only as large as a wagon wheel and as black as slate.
 It has eight legs, as all arachnids do, but then it is pointed out that...

 'It's not a spider, it's got no eyes...
 It's got no mouth either.
 How does it eat?
 What does it eat ?'

 The bodies of ticks will swell up like a bladder when feeding.
-They may not get as big as a wagon wheel, but ticks can naturally enlarge their bodies to some limited degree in order to feed giving it some natural scope for growth that could be magically enhanced if anyone had the desire to tinker with ticks down at the creation level and turn them into monsters of living stone.
-A tick made of stone would not be bound to any natural limits if it was created from a large enough piece of black stone to begin with.
-Scrael are not solid stone, the inner parts of a scrael are not black like its shell, just grey like a mushroom suggesting two kinds of stone in it's make-up.
-This description sounds to me like the ideal shape structure for a creature that feeds on blood as a way to absorb it's food into its body, rather like a sponge does.
+They may not get as big as a wagon wheel, but ticks can naturally enlarge themselves to some limited degree in order to feed.
+That gives all ticks some natural scope for growth that could perhaps be magically enhanced if anyone had the desire to tinker with ticks down at the creation level and turn them into monsters made of living stone.
+A tick made of stone would not be bound to any natural size limits if it was created from a large enough piece of black stone to begin with.
+But Scrael are not solid stone, the inner parts of a scrael are not black like its shell, just grey like a mushroom suggesting either two kinds of stone in it's make-up or just one that has perhaps been blackened in fire.
+This sofer centre description sounds to me like the ideal shape structure for a creature that feeds on blood as a way to absorb it's food into its body rather like a sponge does.

 Vaevin & Stangle

-What we really need now is a nice simple single word we can pin on this demonflesh stuff to act as a badge for what it really is without getting all wordy and poetic about what it might best be, and so I shall borrow the term Stangle from the world of Lyonesse as a name to be used here to indicate this 'stuff of dead fairies'.
+This is the stuff of life we are talking about here, the spark of creation on a sliding scale.
+If you want to create ticks out of rocks you would need to encourage a greater degree of vaevin into it than is usually found.
+What we really need now is a nice simple single word we can pin on the bottom end, a fairy tale word for the opposite of vaevin, a term for death and decay to employ as a badge for what we imply without getting overly wordy and poetic about what it actually is.
+So I shall borrow the term Stangle from the world of Lyonesse as a name to be used here to indicate this 'stuff of dead fairies'.

 Stangle: The stuff of dead fairies, with implications of horror, calamity and putrefication; a term to excite fear and disquiet among halflings, who prefer to think of themselves as immortal, though this is not altogether the case.

-These are the two ends of the same scales that we shall be using in our workings, a second way of describing things.
-These terms will come in useful to more easily help to describe some of the indescribable understanding necessarily needed when dealing with the shaping of such things.
+These are the two ends of the same scales that we shall be using in our workings.
+These terms will come in handy to more easily help to describe some of the indescribable understanding necessarily needed when dealing with the shaping of such things.
 Elodin would understand.

 How to build a Scrael

-Now shaping is a big subject which would be messy to explain all at once.
-However, there are levels to shaping and the most basic level would be shaping a base element and training it to your will.
-This is entry level shaping, good luck
+Now shaping is a big subject which would take a lot of ink to explain all at once.
+However, there are levels to shaping and the most basic level would be the shaping of a base element and training it to do your will.
+What follows is an introduction to entry level naming and shaping, a bit like carving a chess set and beginning with the pawns.

-Being entirely made of stone would imply to me that this not a natural creature but rather that of a creation, shaped for purpose by someone speaking the longname of stone bound together with the longname of their own vaevin to thereby encourage a greater percentage of Vaevin into the basic stone shape than is normally present.
+Being entirely made of animated stone would imply to me that this not a natural creature but rather that of a creation, shaped for purpose by someone speaking the longname of stone bound together with the long name of ticks and then sealing them together with a drop of their own power to thereby encourage a greater percentage of Vaevin into the basic Stangle stone shape than is normally present.
 You first choose a nice piece of stone and speak it's name to bind it to your desire.
 Once you are at this point, a namer could ask the stone to become a ring to fit their finger, or to become any other shape they so desired.
-Spider shaped for instance.
-Breathing the name of your own Vaevin into the stone would be akin to giving it a link to your own life, and since it is your own powerful vaevin it will give you a personal link to it, (a bit like the feel of Chael's hand was copied into the sword itself when he shaped it in fire to make a perfect bond with him.)
-Forcing your mastery upon the simple stone can then be used as a means of control to force it to move, and grow and do and to make which would make it like a slave to your alar, bound by it and thus compelled to dance to your own masterly music, a lot like the pied piper is the one who is calling the tune, and all the children came running to follow him, or like a dog on a lead or a puppet on a string, or maybe even like ball and cup!
-This newly animated life form is therefore an act of shaping between the inanimate and the animate, and such shaping as this was once the province of an ancient and historically faen power in the world which Felurian names as the shapers.
+Arachnid shaped for instance.
+Commanding something as basic as a tick using the name of stone to be still as stone should be child's play to any competent shaper and believing that all stone is one stone is the next step to amalgumating these two desires together into a single still scrael shaped corpse which is not just acting as still as stone but also being as animated as stone at the same time.
+Breathing the name of your own Vaevin into the stone would likely be akin to giving it a drop of your own blood thereby establishing a link to your own power.
+This will be a bit like how the exact feel of Chael's hand was copied into the sword he created when he shaped it in fire in order to give it a perfect bond with him.
+Forcing your own mastery upon the simple stone gives you a means of control to force it to move and act making it a slave to your alar, bound by your desire and thus compelled to dance to your tune to the best of its simple ability.
+This newly animated life form is therefore an act of basic shaping between the inanimate stone and the animate tick, bound by your power and subject to your desire.
+Such shaping as this of two small things into one bigger thing was once the province of an ancient and historically faen power in the world which Felurian helpfully calls the Shapers.

-The Shapers were those ancient name knowers who's powers created the entire faen realm, every single part of it, right down to the butterflies, through asserting the power of their individual vaevin upon nature.
-They sewed the 'whole cloth' of the world into something that it never was before, and in doing so giving it a sense of heightened awareness of it's new place in the world that shouldn't really be there, a lot like Felurian sewed the shaed to be an extension of Kvothe's will.
-He could shape it's length and cut and make it move to his desire, she created a link of mastery, or rather posession, between Kvothe and this shadowy fabric of the universe.
-This new turning cape is a piece of old magic akin to that of the shapers who created many similar things from many different building blocks and who turned such links as they could forge to fulfill their own whimsical desires.
+The Shapers were a branch of those ancient name knowers who's powers created the entire faen realm, every single part of it, right down to the butterflies, through asserting the power of their individual vaevin upon nature.
+They sewed the 'whole cloth' of the world into something that it never was before, and in doing so giving it a heightened sense of awareness and thus of it's new place in the world that shouldn't really be there.
+If you are struggling here it's a lot like how Felurian sewed the shaed to be an extension of Kvothe's will.
+He could shape it's length and cut and make it move to his desire, she created a link of mastery, or rather posession, between Kvothe and this shadowy fabric of the faen universe.
+This newly spun turning cape is a piece of old magic akin to that of the shapers who created many similar things from many different building blocks and who turned such links as they could forge to fulfill their own whimsical desires.

 In this memory, one of the things they made was a silver tree which created a link or bond between all those who tasted it's fruit, later, braver wilder experiments led to other organic creations, some of which were quite possibly spidershaped .
-The 'older' name-knowers could speak these long names and in doing so dance with the usually inert stone , but they knew the fox and the hare and they knew the space between the two. (this is of the Lethani!)
-They knew enough to work alongside nature but not to assume mastery over it, they knew enough to stop at that point and they said as much to the 'new' shapers.
+The 'older' name-knowers could also speak these long names and in doing so dance with the usually inert stone, but they knew the fox and the hare and they knew the space between the two. (this is of the Lethani!)
+They knew enough to work alongside nature but not to assume mastery over it.
+Some things are simply not meant to be and they argued that scrael add nothing to the harmony of the world and the namers knew enough to say Stop at that point and they said as much to these 'new' shapers and their modern experiments.
 But of course, once opened, this tin of worms could not be easily closed and the inevitable happened.
-The advice was not heeded and Tin-foil worms became a thing.
+The advice was not heeded and before long Tin-foil worms were becoming a thing.

 The 'new' 'progressive' name knowers evidently decided that true power knows no limits and weakness is to be exploited by the strong.
 So they expanded further and further and gave more and more of themselves to their creation creatures and in doing so they permanently infused base names, such as stone, with their own personal Vaevin and thus they commanded the very fabric of the universe to dance to their desire in a more permanent shape.
-This was not like creating artificial intelligence, this was more like cloning extensions of themselves.
-This power of unbound creation, this level of 'playing god' was the breaking point that divided the old and new name-knowers into factions and this split led to 'the war' between them.
-And once that step was taken, the shapers went further and began creating real monsters, stone scraels and black iron draccus and such, Gremen and Daruna too, things to fight wars with, things that were not meant to be, blurring the longnames of things together into an army of monsters that marched to the beat to their drum.
+This was not like creating artificial intelligence, this was more like cloning elemental extensions of themselves.
+This power of unbound creation, this level of 'playing god' was the breaking point that divided the old and new name-knowers into factions and this split led to 'the creation war' that broke out between them.
+Once that step was taken, the shapers experiments then went further still and they began creating real monsters, stone scraels and black iron draccus and such, Gremen and Daruna too, things to fight wars with, things that were not meant to be, blurring the longnames of gods creations together into an army of monsters that marched to the beat to their own drum.

-Given that Bast is at least as knowledgable about the exact nature of scrael as his Reshi is and that these alien invaderrs are only now begun arriving in mortal lands shows that he must have some prior experience of them from a time before, a time spent in his own realm.
-The finger of blame for where the Waystone scrael actually came from is clearly pointing to them being an invasion force of faen extraction.
+Given that Bast is at least as knowledgable about the exact nature of scrael as his Reshi is and noting that these alien invaders have only just begun arriving in the mortal lands shows that he must have some prior experience of them from a time before, likely a time spent back in his own realm.
+The finger of blame for where the Waystone scrael actually came from is then clearly pointing to them being an invasion force of faen extraction.

 How to destroy a scrael.

-At the end of the day they are little more than enchanted rocks and they can be broken by force and detroyed by the application of Iron and fire which is another indication of faen handiwork since they are both most vulnerable to these same two elements.
-I shall be investigating the magical properties of IRON in a later chapter but for now all we really need to know is that it works and that Kote chose the correct weapon when he went hunting them because a steel sword is not as good an iron bar.
+At the end of the day the scrael are little more than enchanted rocks and they can be broken by force and detroyed by the application of Iron and/or fire which is another indication of faen handiwork at play since they both share a Stangle vulnerability to these same two elements.
+I shall be investigating the magical stangle / vaevin properties of IRON in a later chapter but for now all we really need to know is that it works and that Kote chose the correct weapon when he went hunting them because sometimes a steel sword is not as good an iron bar.

 What makes them tick?

-The scrael are an invasive species into Temerant and so we might consider them to be part of an invasion force sent by an enemy to mankind.
-Dangerous though they are I would only rank them at the bottom of the ladder when it comes to weapons at the enemies disposal.
-Nothing we are told indicates they have any purpose in life other than to kill and feed although it is possible they have been imbued with some compulsion that sent them hunting blood in some vaguely specific direction, Westerly if the mountains clue can be trusted.
+The scrael are an invasive species into Temerant and so we might consider them to be part of an invasion force sent by an enemy of mankind.
+Dangerous though they are I would only rank them at the bottom of the ladder when it comes to weapons at the enemies disposal, pawns not pieces.
+Nothing we are told indicates they have any purpose in life other than to kill and feed although it is possible they have been imbued with some limited compulsion that sent them hunting blood in some vaguely specific direction, westerly if the mountains clue can be trusted.
 Perhaps they aren't just mindless creatures after all but actual enemy scouts that were looking for something (or someone) specific.
+A six fold binding might well control a six pack of scrael.
 As part of an invaders arsenal I would consider them as more than monsters but less than men, something similar to drones that their creator has unleashed into an unsuspecting nation, possibly with some seek and destroy compulsion but with no real hands on control guiding them towards a specific end.
-Perhaps they are being used as scouts with some sort of built in tracking device so that their master would know exactly if, where and when anything terminal ever happened to them, thus pin-pointing a location of interest to be investigated further.
-That rather outlandish theory would mean that by destroying the entire scouting party of scrael in one night, Kote drew attention to the presence of a formidable foe living somewhere in the vicinity of Newarre that prompted the arrival of a more intelligent follow up agent, such as a skin dancer
+Perhaps they are being used as scouts with some sort of built in tracking device so that their unseen master would know exactly if, where and when anything terminal ever happened to them thus pin-pointing a location of interest to be investigated further.
+That rather outlandish theory would mean that by destroying the entire scouting party of scrael in one night, Kote actually drew attention to the presence of a formidable foe living somewhere in the vicinity of Newarre.
+This small piece of information may have prompted the prompt despatch of a more intelligent follow up agent, such as a skin dancer.

-Ive always wondered how Tempi knew enough about rhinta in the bandit camp to recognise one for what it was...
-I mean, he never told Kvothe this fact before, or after, Kvothe had found this news out for himself from the Cthaeh, but Tempi reported a Rhinta to Sheyen as though he knew exactly what they had faced.
+I've always wondered how Tempi knew enough about rhinta in the bandit camp to recognise one for what it was...
+I mean, he never told our hero this fact before or after Kvothe had found this out for himself from the Cthaeh, but Tempi reported a Rhinta to Sheyen as though he knew exactly what they had faced.
 Yes, there is the arrow in the leg thing and the disappearing body to factor in of course, but that should just make it a strange mystery, not a certain sign of the chandrian being present in the woods.
-There may be some general signs which would denote something to be clearly a rhinta, if you knew what to look for.
+We know that each of the7 has a specific sign of their own but perhaps there are some more general signs which would denote something to be clearly a rhinta to the casual observer if you knew what to look for.
 Let us take what we know of them and build up a checklist to use when trying to tell the differnce betweern a rhinta from a robber.
 Taking in all the information that Sheyen tells us gives us a 7-point checklist to follow... how lucky.

 A rhinta is defined as 1) Bad 2) Old 3) Man shaped 4) More than a man 5) Less than a man 6) Walks the world freely 7) Does terrible things.